 After some initial awkwardness, Clara and Danny hit it off well, and they have their share of cute moments.
 As you would expect from a retired military man, Danny is about as brave as they come (and he’ll certainly get a chance to prove that later in this season), but amusingly enough, he turns into a massive tongue-tied screw-up whenever he’s around a woman he likes.
 Clara’s gift of gab makes her a charismatic person, but it can also easily backfire on her when she puts her foot in her mouth – especially since Danny can be triggered easily by the skeletons in his closet she doesn’t know about – which is really going to start to become a problem later in “Listen”.
 For the time being though, Clara and Danny agree on a date in the near future, just to test the waters and see if they’re compatible – which means we have a potential workplace romance on our hands.
 Now that Clara and the Doctor have decided that they’re never going to be anything more than friends, Clara is officially free to pursue a relationship with other guys she’s fond of.

-Clara joins the main plot of this episode when the Doctor stops by her school to recruit her for his tiny odyssey.
-Clara is completely onboard with this quest, even though it means she’ll have to put her plans with Danny on hold for a while, because seeing a bunch of weird, trippy stuff like the inside of a Dalek is right up her alley.
+Clara is completely onboard with the Doctor’s quest when he recruits her for it (putting her date with Danny on hold for a while), because seeing a bunch of weird, trippy stuff like the inside of a Dalek is right up her alley.
 And along the way, she discovers a bunch of new things about her friend, now that he’s got a brand new face and a brand new personality to match.
-One of the biggest strengths of the Twelfth Doctor’s era is the sizable amount of chemistry Peter Capaldi and Jenna Coleman have together onscreen.
-The Eleventh Doctor and Clara were a fun, amiable duo, but Jenna has so much more chemistry with Peter than she did with Matt Smith, because their characters’ personalities are so different and yet they compliment each other so well.
-Whenever Peter and Jenna share a scene of the Doctor and Clara bantering (or simply sharing their honest thoughts), their dialogue crackles.
+One of the biggest strengths of the Twelfth Doctor’s era is the fact that Jenna Coleman has much more chemistry with Peter Capaldi than she did with Matt Smith (when Eleven and Clara were already a very fun, amiable duo).
+Their characters’ personalities are so different and yet they compliment each other so well, and whenever we’re treated to a scene of the Doctor and Clara bantering (or simply sharing their honest thoughts about something), their dialogue simply crackles.

-Clara spends a lot of time explaining the Doctor’s actions to other people when he doesn’t have the time to do it himself, though at times it almost seems like she’s making excuses for her friend’s bad behavior, which she’ll be made aware of later in “Time Heist”.
+Clara spends a lot of time explaining the Doctor’s actions to other people when he doesn’t have the time to do it himself, though at times it almost seems like she’s making excuses for her friend’s bad behavior, which she’ll be made aware of later in “Time Heist“.
 When she finally gets fed up with the Doctor being foolish and bullheaded, she quite literally slaps some sense into him and convinces him not to throw in the towel prematurely because of his vendetta against the Daleks.
-As usual, Clara is shown to be a crafty and resourceful person, who’s more than willing to think outside the box to get out of a tight scrape – especially compared to Journey Blue, who has a small imagination because she follows her orders to a tee.
-During the final few minutes of the episode, Clara realizes she has a potential problem on her hands: the Doctor’s her best friend and he hates soldiers, so she decides to keep her new beau a secret from him, because she knows he wouldn’t approve of her thing with Danny.
+As usual, Clara is shown to be a crafty and resourceful person, who’s more than willing to think outside the box to get out of a tight scrape – especially compared to Journey Blue, who lacks vision because she’s mostly been trained to follow orders.
+During the episode’s coda, Clara realizes she has a potential problem on her hands: the Doctor’s her best friend and he hates soldiers, so she decides to keep her new beau a secret from him, because she knows he wouldn’t approve of her thing with Danny.
 She also starts lying to Danny as well, to hide what she does in her spare time.
 And once she starts the habit of lying to the people she cares for, Clara will quickly find it’s very difficult to stop doing it.

-Out of the various human soldiers in the supporting cast of this episode, the one who’s given the most focus (and a small character arc) is Journey Blue.
-Early on, the Doctor saves her from being exterminated by the Daleks, but he’s unable to save her brother as well.
-She doesn’t make the best first impression when lashes out in anger and grief, trying to steal his ship from him, but we quickly learn she does have more standards than her uncle she serves under – who’s a very dedicated and very ruthless man.
-“Into The Dalek” spends a lot of time exploring the general culture of the military, that drives every soldier it creates.
-Journey copes with the grief of losing her brother about as well you could expect her to.
-She’s used to death and devastation by now – she’s a child of war, who’s known about the evil of the Daleks since she was a girl – so her heart has hardened slightly from the terrible times she lives in.
-She does her best to bury her personal feelings and focus on the mission at hand.
+Early on, the Doctor saves a soldier named Journey Blue from being exterminated by the Daleks, but he’s unable to save her brother as well.
+She doesn’t make the best first impression when she lashes out in anger and grief, trying to steal his ship from him, but we quickly learn she does have more standards than her uncle she serves under (who’s a very dedicated and very ruthless man).
+“Into The Dalek” spends a lot of time exploring the general culture of the military that drives every soldier it creates.
+Journey’s used to death and devastation by now – she’s a child of war who’s known about the evil of the Daleks since she was a girl – so her heart has hardened slightly from the terrible times she lives in.
+She does her best to bury her personal feelings and cope with the grief of losing her brother by focusing on the mission at hand.
 Like every soldier, she’s willing to live and die for the cause she fights for, and she’s prepared to do whatever it takes to get her job done.

 “Into The Dalek” rethreads a lot of old ground that the show previously explored in the RTD era – why the Daleks are the way they are, and what happens when they start to think as individuals – but it puts a slightly new spin on the material.
-By nature, the Daleks are very static characters.
-They never grow, they never evolve and they never change their minds about things, because they already believe they’re impeccable perfection just the way they are, so their society stagnates endlessly.
-However, the titular Dalek of this episode (nicknamed Rusty by the Doctor) is a malfunctioning drone, and he’s currently started to question his purpose in life.
-He’s something new, a brand new mystery for the Doctor to solve, and as you would imagine, our rogue time lord cannot resist going inside him and looking into it.
+By nature, the Daleks are very static characters who never grow or evolve because they’re utterly convinced of their own perfection, so their society stagnates endlessly.
+However, ‘Rusty’ is a malfunctioning drone, and he’s currently started to question his purpose in life.
+He’s something new, a brand new mystery for the Doctor to solve, and our rogue time lord cannot resist going inside him and looking into it.
 Along the way, we discover that while the Daleks are already hated-filled creatures, they also like to suppress certain emotions, so they can keep their soldiers loyal and pure.
 Rusty has been damaged by a radiation leak, giving him the potential for growth as he starts to imagine new thoughts.

 As we’ve seen before in “Evolution Of The Daleks“, the Doctor has always held out hope that his oldest enemies can still be reformed someday, somehow, even if it’s a fool’s dream – and our heroes do come off as being rather foolish in this episode.
 Once they fix the problem with Rusty, he immediately turns on them and goes on a rampage with them trapped inside of him, and in my opinion, they really should have seen that coming.
-The Doctor forms a psychic link with him, so he can change his worldview and cement his new growth – but his own hatred towards the Daleks (which has remained consistent throughout his lives, and has only grown stronger over time) corrupts Rusty as a result and ruins this once-in-a-lifetime chance to rehabilitate the malevolent cyborg.
+The Doctor forms a psychic link with him, so he can change his worldview and cement his new growth – but his own lifelong hatred towards the Daleks corrupts Rusty as a result and ruins this once-in-a-lifetime chance to rehabilitate the malevolent cyborg.
 Rusty does a roundabout turn from hating the rest of the universe to hating his own kind.
 He’s still a mad killer, but now he’s fanatically obsessed with hunting down other Daleks.
 He’s technically making the world a safer place, but in the most messed up way possible.
 So this wasn’t a total victory, but it’s still a better outcome than the way things panned out in “Dalek“, “Evolution Of The Daleks” and “Victory Of The Daleks”.